klaudiosinani/signale/readme.md

 ### Scoped Loggers

-To create a scoped logger from scratch, define the `scope` field inside the `options` object and passed as argument to a new signale instance.
+To create a scoped logger from scratch, define the `scope` field inside the `options` object and pass it as argument to a new signale instance.

 ```js
 const {Signale} = require('signale');